awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/hdr-support.md

-# HDR Support in AWS Elemental MediaConvert<a name="hdr-support"></a>
+# HDR support in AWS Elemental MediaConvert<a name="hdr-support"></a>

 AWS Elemental MediaConvert supports HDR with HEVC video assets in the following outputs: MPEG2\-TS, DASH, and CMAF\.

 You can set up your CMAF outputs to be compatible with Apple HLS player devices\.
-For more information, see [Creating HDR HLS Outputs That Comply with the Apple Specification](#creating-hdr-hls-outputs-that-comply-with-the-apple-specification)\.
+For more information, see [Creating HDR HLS outputs that comply with the Apple specification](#creating-hdr-hls-outputs-that-comply-with-the-apple-specification)\.

-## Supported Formats and Color Spaces<a name="supported-formats-and-color-spaces"></a>
+## Supported formats and color spaces<a name="supported-formats-and-color-spaces"></a>

 MediaConvert ingests and outputs video in the following HDR formats:
 + HDR10 \(rec\.
 2020 color space\)